 Visual Arts provides students with opportunities to engage in artmaking processes that explore a wide range of media to produce quality artworks.
-Students investigate ideas and interests in the world and create a broad range of artworks in 2D, 3D and 4D.
-This includes paintings, mixed media, printmaking, photography, sculpture, ceramics, wearable art and digital photography and multimedia.
+Students investigate ideas and interests in the world and create a broad range of artworks in 2D and 3D forms.
+This includes paintings, drawings, mixed media, printmaking, photography, sculpture, ceramics, wearable art and digital photography and multimedia.
 Students investigate and learn about the importance of interpreting images through art criticism and history.
-This includes incorporating research projects that allow students to enjoy art criticism through excursions to galleries and sites, workshops from visiting artists and engagement through implementing computer-based technologies.
+This includes incorporating research projects that allow students to enjoy art criticism through excursions to galleries and sites.

-Students learn to refine their personal skills and undertake more personal exploration of ideas and art-making practices.
+Students learn to refine their problem-solving skills and undertake more personal exploration of ideas and art-making practices.
 Opportunities are given to these students to focus on projects that allow them to explore and investigate the subject matter in depth.
-Students learn about the importance of processes of the Visual Arts Diary in preparation for the Preliminary Visual Arts Course in Year 11.
+Students learn about the importance of processes of the Visual Arts Diary in preparation for Visual Arts in Year 11.

 - Artist Practice

 - The Frames

-- The Conceptual Frames
+- The Conceptual Framework